sayfur5960/invoice_number/README.md

 # invoice_number
-How to generate Invoice Number with Laravel
+How to generate Invoice Number with Laravel <br>
 Create Unique Invoice Number As Year